The best mascaras for short lashes in 2025, as reviewed by our beauty team

 (Image credit: Amelia Yeomans)

-To gauge how well each mascara really performs and, therefore, write as thorough possible a guide to the very best, we tested all of them on our short lashes.
-We paid particular attention to mascara brush types, formula and ease of application, as well as looking at how they looked after a few hours of wear – keeping a particular eye out for any flaking or smudging.
+To gauge how well various mascaras really perform on short lashes and, therefore, write as thorough possible a guide to the very best for the job, we tested each contender on our own short lashes.
+We paid particular attention to mascara brush types, formula and ease of application, as well as looking at how each one looked after a few hours of wear – keeping a particular eye out for any flaking or smudging.

-After that, the main factor we looked at was the mascara's lengthening ability, examining whether each product could revive our short lashes and provide that much sought-after fluttery look.
+After that, the main thing we assessed was the mascara's lengthening ability, examining whether each product could amplify our short lashes and provide that much sought-after fluttery look.

 How to choose the best mascara for short lashes

-There are a few key factors to consider to find an ideal mascara that works well on short, sparse or fine lashes.
-By assessing each one against the following criteria, you can be almost certain that you will find a mascara that will work for you and your lashes.
+There are some key factors to consider when shopping for an ideal mascara to suit short, sparse or fine lashes.
+By understanding what you need from your mascara in the following areas, you'll almost certainly find a mascara that works well for you and your lashes.

-• Wand: As well as the formula, a mascara's results hinge largely on its wand type.
+• Wand: As well as formula, mascara results hinge largely on the wand.
 Volumising mascaras tend to have thicker, hourglass-shaped wands, while lengthening ones usually have thinner, tapered wands.
-Consider your desired look and pay attention to the accompanying brushes while shopping.
+Keep your desired look in mind and pay attention to the accompanying brushes while shopping.

-• Formula: Those with hooded eyes or oily skin (or both) often struggle with mascara smudging.
-Here, a tubing formula, which "wraps" the lashes in polymers that only come off with warm water or a slightly drier consistency, can be beneficial.
-If you want something buildable or that's less likely to dry out, opt for thinner, wetter consistencies that layer on more easily.
+• Formula: Those with hooded eyes, oily skin or both often struggle with mascara smudging.
+Tubing formulas, which "wrap" lashes in polymers that only come off with warm water and have a slightly drier consistency, are useful here.
+If you want something buildable or less likely to dry out, however, opt for thinner, wetter consistencies that layer more easily.

-• Ingredients: Another important factor for those with sensitive eyes is ingredients.
-If yours are prone to irritation or you want to improve the health of your lashes, you may want to go for a formula with nourishing oils, but some of these can be irritating to sensitive eyes, so do some research into the ingredients before you buy.
+• Ingredients: Another important factor for sensitive eyes is ingredients.
+If yours are prone to irritation or you want to improve lash health, you may get on better with something containing nourishing oils.
+However some of these can irritate sensitive eyes, so do some research into the formula before you buy.

 How to make short lashes look longer

 The next step is mastering your application.
-"Once you have curled, apply mascara starting in the root, wiggling the wand deep into the base of the lashes," Taylor recommends "Then, draw out the wand through the lashes to the tips, spreading the lashes as you would like them to sit."
-Take your time here, as it's a technique worth perfecting to ensure your lashes look exactly as you'd like them.
+"Once you have curled [them], apply mascara starting in the root, wiggling the wand deep into the base of the lashes," Taylor advises.
+"Then, draw out the wand through the lashes to the tips, spreading the lashes as you would like them to sit."
+Take your time here; it's worth perfecting the technique to get your lashes look exactly as you'd like.

 "The second layer should be [applied] mostly into the roots, and the third starting again in the roots and drawing through to the tips," Taylor continues.
 "Moving onto the other eye, repeat.
 Once you are happy, apply a tiny extra bit onto the tips in an upwards and downwards motion."
-And, voilà, you will have longer and fuller-looking lashes.
+And voilà – longer and fuller-looking lashes.

 How do you apply mascara to short, sparse lashes?